rust-lang/book/nostarch/chapter03.md

 The value of y is: 6
 ```

-Since `5` is passed as the `x` argument and `6` is passed as the `y` argument,
+Because `5` is passed as the `x` argument and `6` is passed as the `y`
-the two strings are printed with these values.
+argument, the two strings are printed with these values.

 ### Function Bodies

 Function bodies are made up of a series of statements optionally ending in an
 expression.
-So far, we've only seen functions without an ending expression, but
+So far, you’ve only seen functions without an ending expression,
-we have seen expressions as parts of statements.
-Since Rust is an
+but you have seen expressions as parts of statements.
+Because Rust is an
 expression-based language, this is an important distinction to understand.
-Other languages don't have the same distinctions, so let's look at what
+Other languages don’t have the same distinctions, so let’s look at what
-statements and expressions are and how their differences affect the bodies of
+statements and expressions are, and how their differences affect the bodies of
 functions.

-#### Statements and Expressions
+### Statements and Expressions

-We've already been using both statements and expressions. *Statements* are
+You’ve already used statements and expressions. *Statements* are instructions
-instructions that perform some action and do not return a value. *Expressions*
+that perform some action and do not return a value. *Expressions* evaluate to a
-evaluate to a resulting value.
-Let's look at some examples.
+resulting value.
+Let’s look at some examples.

-Creating a variable binding and assigning a value to it with the `let` keyword
+Creating a variable and assigning a value to it with the `let` keyword is a
-is a statement.
+statement.
 In this example, `let y = 6;` is a statement:

 Filename: src/main.rs